arcmags/ramroot/README.rst

     currently untested.

 sudo
-    These scripts can all be run as root, however, running them as a non elevated user is recommended.
-The scripts call sudo when necessary to modify or create initcpio files.
+    These scripts can all be run as root, or as a normal user with sudo privileges.
+The scripts will call sudo when necessary to modify or create initcpio files.

 Installation (easy way)
 =======================

 All installation scripts are located in the *bin/* directory.
-In order to obtain correct UUIDs, you must install from a normal login session (no chroot).
 To build and enable ramroot in one step, simply run the ``ramroot-enable`` script.
 The newly built scripts are placed in a new *build/* directory within the respository as well as copied to their required source locations in